Key concepts

 Trustly operates on an Account-to-Account (A2A) model.
 Unlike credit card networks that rely on intermediaries (schemes, acquirers, issuers), Trustly uses Open Banking APIs to connect merchants directly to the consumer's bank account.

-• No Chargebacks: Because the consumer authenticates directly with their bank, payments are verified and significantly harder to dispute than card transactions.
+• No chargebacks: Because the consumer authenticates directly with their bank, payments are verified and significantly harder to dispute than card transactions.

-• Push Payments: In most workflows, the consumer pushes funds to merchants, rather than merchants pulling funds from a card number.
+• Push payments: In most workflows, the consumer pushes funds to merchants, rather than merchants pulling funds from a card number.

-The Lightbox
+The Trustly Lightbox

 The Trustly Lightbox is the secure, hosted user interface where all consumer interactions occur.
 It is the only component your user sees during the transaction.

-• Bank Selection: Users select their financial institution from a dynamic list.
+• Bank selection: Users select their financial institution from a dynamic list.

 • Authentication: Users log in using their familiar online banking credentials (username and password, biometrics, or multi-factor authentication).